RonFrancesca/Computacional-Music-Creativity/README.md

 - Cyclone
 - timbreID

-How to install external in Pure Data open Pure Data -> Help -> Find external, look for the external you want to install.
+To install external in Pure Data: Help -> Find external, look for the external you want to install.

 ## Testing the code
 In order to test the code download or copy the repository and open the patch you want to try.